tretoef-estrella/sloane-coherence-records/cell_3x14/RESULTS_3x14.md

 ## Acknowledgments

-- **Dustin G. Mixon** — for the published (2019) catalog entry for cell `(3, 14)` (file `3x14_dgm.txt` in the Game of Sloanes catalog) against which our submission is compared.
+- **Dustin G. Mixon** — for the published (2019) catalog entry for cell `(3, 14)` against which our submission is compared.
 The Mixon holder was the standing record for over six years before this submission, and its byte-exact unit-norm structure and saturated-pair topology are documented as the reference baseline throughout this work.
+The holder packing itself is publicly available in the Game of Sloanes catalog and is not redistributed here.
 - **Emily King, John Jasper, Dustin G. Mixon** — for maintaining the Game of Sloanes reference repository (https://github.com/gnikylime/GameofSloanes) and for the published acceptance rule on which the submission's eligibility is based.
-- **Anthropic** — for building Claude, the AI assistant that collaborated on the five-kernel verification pipeline and the basin-floor analysis documented in [`Paper_3x14_basin_floor.md`](Paper_3x14_basin_floor.md).
+- **Anthropic** — for building Claude, the AI assistant that collaborated on the five-kernel verification pipeline and the basin-floor reasoning documented in [`Paper_3x14_basin_floor.md`](Paper_3x14_basin_floor.md).

 ---